set alert level 90% is default

 This is a Bash script that checks the disk space usage on a Linux machine and sends an email alert if the usage exceeds a certain threshold.
 Here is a breakdown of the different sections of the script:

-1. The first line (#!/bin/bash) specifies the interpreter that should be used to run the script.
+#!/bin/bash) specifies the interpreter that should be used to run the script. - The

-2. The ALERT variable sets the threshold for disk usage at which an alert should be triggered.
-The default value is 90%.
+ALERTvariable sets the threshold for disk usage at which an alert should be triggered.
+The default value is 90%. - The

-3. The EXCLUDE_LIST variable contains a list of partitions that should be excluded from monitoring.
-In this example, /auto/ripper and loop are excluded.
+EXCLUDE_LISTvariable contains a list of partitions that should be excluded from monitoring.
+In this example,/auto/ripperandloopare excluded. - The

-4. The LIST array contains a list of email addresses that should receive the alert.
-The script sends the alert to each address in the array.
+LISTarray contains a list of email addresses that should receive the alert.
+The script sends the alert to each address in the array. - The

-5. The sender variable contains the email address of the sender.
+sendervariable contains the email address of the sender. - The

-6. The gmpwd variable contains the password for the SMTP server used to send the email.
+gmpwdvariable contains the password for the SMTP server used to send the email. - The

-7. The sub variable contains the subject of the email alert.
+subvariable contains the subject of the email alert. - The

 An example of Alert received (threshold was 80%):